molguin92/resume/resume.md

   * Owned the migration of key control-plane services to new high-availability and disaster-recovery clusters, directly contributing to Cloudflare's goal of ensuring HA and redundancy for all API endpoints.
   * Improved security for Cloudflare customers by owning the implementation of Post-Quantum Cryptography in one of Cloudflare's principal dataplane products, an endeavor involving multiple teams across the company's Engineering and Research orgs.
   * Directly increased Cloudflare revenue by implementing key product features such as expanding existing dataplane products to support more transport protocols and developing important performance-, stability-, and observability-enhancing features.
+  * Developed new and expanded existing RESTful APIs, both public- and internal-facing.
   * Improved team processes by taking ownership of initiatives intended to increase team efficiency.
 * Recognized by leadership as being highly attentive to on-call duties and not missing a single page or alert in the 2022-2023 year.
-* Volunteered to participate in the hiring process at Cloudflare, helping teams evaluate candidates' culture fit.
+* Volunteered to participate in the hiring process at Cloudflare, helping to evaluate candidates' culture fit.

 ### Doctoral Researcher | _KTH Royal Institute of Technology, Sweden_ | 09/2017 - 10/2022